 At Katherine Shaw Bethea Hospital, our mission is to restore, maintain, and enhance health by providing superior care now and in the future.
 Since Katherine Shaw Bethea Hospital was founded in 1897 by Solomon Hicks Bethea in memory of his late wife, we have been an integral and highly visible part of the Dixon community.

 The Community Health Needs Assessment is a process we undertake every three years in compliance with federal requirements.
-But it’s more than that.
-It’s also a chance for us to listen to the people we serve and challenge ourselves to better understand and respond to their health needs.
+But it is more than that.
+It is also a chance for us to listen to the people we serve and challenge ourselves to better understand and respond to their health needs.
 Sometimes we hear similar concerns or challenges that have been facing our community—and communities across America—for years.
 Sometimes we hear new questions or issues that have just come up.
 Altogether, the CHNA process helps us listen to our community and plan a response to better meet their needs.

 Definition of Community & Demographics

 For this Community Health Needs Assessment, we define our community as Lee County, Illinois.
 KSB Hospital is located in Dixon, Illinois, which is the county seat of Lee County.
-In addition to the hospital, KSB operates Commerce Towers Clinic, Town Square Centre Clinic, Edwards Clinic, Lawless Eye & Vision Center, KSB/Physicians Immediate Care, a physical therapy clinic, and the Lovett Center in Dixon, as well as the Amboy Clinic and Ashton Clinic in Lee County.
-KSB also has clinic locations in Oregon, Mount Morris, and Polo in Ogle County.
-We define our Primary Service Area as 15 ZIP Codes in Lee and Ogle Counties, with a total population of approximately 45,000—of which 2/3 are in Lee County, led by Dixon’s 61021 ZIP Code with about 22,000 people.
+In addition to the hospital, KSB operates Commerce Towers Clinic, Town Square Centre Clinic, Edwards Clinic, Lawless Eye & Vision Center, KSB/Physicians Immediate Care, a physical therapy clinic, and the 5th/3rd Building in Dixon, as well as the Amboy Clinic and Ashton Clinic in Lee County.
+KSB also has clinic locations in Oregon and Polo in Ogle County.
+We define our Primary Service Area as 15 ZIP Codes in Lee and Ogle Counties, with a total population of approximately 45,000—of which two-thirds are in Lee County, led by Dixon’s 61021 ZIP Code with about 22,000 people.
 Because of the significant population share in Dixon and Lee County, and because of how data is commonly collected and reported, we chose to identify Lee County as our community for this CHNA.

 Lee County also has less racial diversity than Illinois or United States totals.
-Lee County is comprised of 90.8% white, 5.2% black, and no other race above 1%.
-Additionally, 5.9% of Lee County residents are Hispanic or Latino.
+Lee County is comprised of 90.6% White, 6.4% Black, and no other race above 1%.
+Additionally, 7.2% of Lee County residents are Hispanic or Latino.

 Existing Health Care Facilities & Resources

 The mental health needs of Lee County residents are also served by Sinnissippi Centers, a comprehensive provider of behavioral health and substance abuse counseling services.
-Local residents can receive urgent medical care at KSB/Physician’s Immediate Care.
+There is also a Recovery Home, Sauk Valley Voices of Recovery that lends support to the recovering community.
+Residents can receive urgent medical care at KSB/Physician’s Immediate Care.
 Many providers offer dental and orthodontic services, and several local stores offer pharmacy and optometry services.

 Obtaining the Data

 Data for this CHNA was obtained from a variety of sources, both in person and online.
-Demographic data and health indicators were obtained on the Community Commons website through their CHNA Report tool.
+Demographic data and health indicators were obtained on from the Lee County Illinois Youth Survey 2020; CDC WONDER; Illinois Health and Hospital Association, COMP data; Illinois Behavioral Risk Survey 2020; National Center for Health Statistics; and Illinois Secretary of State.
 Population data was obtained from the U.S. Census Bureau website and their American Community Survey tool.

 Data from these reports, interviews, and surveys were shared with the KSB Wellness Steering Committee to solicit input and stimulate discussion of community health needs among a committee that meets throughout the year to discuss wellness initiatives.